h33p/Inventory-System/README.md

 # An Inventory System

 This will be changed.
-Current status: does not work.
+Current status: sort of works.